Oncarbon/git-changelog-generator-for-slack/README.md

 ## Usage as an executable

 The message JSON is printed into stdout.
+Parameters can be given using either as arguments

 ```bash
 npm i --save @oncarbon/git-changelog-generator-for-slack